Periods and harmonic analysis on spherical varieties: Strongly tempered varieties

 It is clear that, if $G$ is a compact group and $X$ a compact homogeneous $X$-space, a Plancherel formula for $L^2(X)$ is a formal consequence of a Plancherel formula for $L^2(G)$, together with an understanding of which representations are $\XX$-distinguished.
 Indeed, this is so even if we suppose only that point stabilizers are compact.

 What is perhaps surprising is that a corresponding phenomenon -- the Plancherel measure for $X$ is determined by a Plancherel formula for $L^2(G)$ -- persists even when point stabilizers are noncompact, so long as they are ``not too big.''
+(As a reference for the Plancherel formula for $L^2(G)$ itself, for $G$ a $p$-adic group, see Waldspurger's paper \cite{WaPl}.)

 We term the spherical varieties for which this is so {\em strongly tempered,} and discuss their general theory.
 As a consequence of our general discussion, we will prove a conjecture of Ichino and Ikeda, as well as a conjecture of Lapid and Mao.
 (For the latter, we give a short proof of a Whittaker-Plancherel formula.)